nelsonchen90/advanced-js-notes/agile-notes.md

   * quarterly cycle
   * pair programming
   * test-first programming
+  * Information workspace -> how the project is doing (velocity, values, progress)
+  * energized work -> fixed work day to avoiding long hour at the end of projects
+  * 10 min build
+  * CI

 # Each iteration should deliver complete functionality (story should be backend-front)